 Ontology mapping has been a long-standing research problem in both the academic and commercial sectors, and there are many publications and software tools available.
 There have been many different approaches to the problem, covering a variety of algorithms and ideas.

 Recently, the area has had somewhat of a boost, thanks to the Pistoia Alliance’s Ontologies Mapping project.
-This has brought together a good number of pharmaceutical companies, academia and SMEs (including SciBite) under a pre-competitive framework in order to develop data, tools and best practice around this important topic.
-We won’t cover the activity of this valuable project here, but strongly suggest anyone with an interest in this topic takes a look over at their website as the team is very active and developing the next phase of their work.
-In this discussion, we’ll focus more on what tools SciBite have in this space.
+This has brought together a good number of pharmaceutical companies, academia, and SMEs (including SciBite) under a pre-competitive framework in order to develop data, tools, and best practices around this important topic.
+We won’t cover the activity of this valuable project here, but we strongly suggest anyone with an interest in this topic takes a look over at their website as the team is very active and developing the next phase of their work.
+In this discussion, we’ll focus more on what tools SciBite has in this space.

 Figure 1: Similar concepts found in the two major mammalian phenotype ontologies.
 Examples shown are part of the Pistoia Alliance Ontology Mapping Project test set.

 As you can see, the first example, “increased body weight,” is represented identically in both ontologies.
 Thus, if we used HPO as a “source” ontology and scanned MGI as a “target”, we’d expect NER to find the same concept and produce the ontology cross-reference we need.
 The second example, “Obesity” vs. “Obese,” represents a non-identical match.
 However, a good NER system should still relate these two terms as equivalent and ignore the slight grammatical change.
 Things get a bit more complex in the third example, though one can make a solid argument these phrases are scientifically equivalent and perhaps should still be found by NER even though they use some different words.